Definitive Guide to Shipping Boxes

 What are flutes?

-Flutes vary in two main characteristics – their height (which creates the thickness of the cardboard sheet) and how tightly or loosely they are waved or “fluted.”
+Flutes vary in two main characteristics – their height (which creates the thickness of the cardboard sheet) and how tightly or loosely they are waved or fluted.

 The following chart describes the most common types of flutes used in shipping:

-|B Flute||1/8” thick, 42-50 flutes per foot||Resisting crushing, stacking strength.
+|B||1/8” thick, 42-50 flutes / foot||Resisting crushing, stacking strength.
 Good for folding and printing, and therefore, good for presentation style boxes such as Tab Locking and Literature Mailers.
 Lower price vs C or E flute.|

-|C Flute||11/64″ thick, 39-43 flutes per foot||Provides good cushioning and strong enough for medium weight boxes.
+|C||11/64″ thick, 39-43 flutes / foot||Provides good cushioning and strong enough for medium weight boxes.
 An effective surface for printing (though slightly less so than B flute).|

-|E Flute||1/16” thick, 94 flutes per foot||Strong crush resistance.
+|E||1/16” thick, 94 flutes / foot||Strong crush resistance.
 Excellent surface for printing.
 Excellent for folding.
 Becoming more popular in ecommerce presentation boxes.
 Reduces box storage space.|

-The above chart describes “single wall” boards.
+The above chart describes single wall boards.
 Corrugated sheets can also be double wall or even triple wall for added thickness and strength.
 Double and triple wall corrugated flutes are described by the flutes of the two or three sheets used together.
-Multi-wall corrugated is typically only used in larger industrial containers and rarely used in traditional e-commerce.
+Multi-wall corrugated is typically only used in larger industrial containers and rarely used in traditional eCommerce.

-The vast majority of e-commerce shipping boxes are made with single wall flutes, and are typically B, C or E flutes, all of which strike an appropriate balance of creating strong boxes that are relatively lightweight.
+The vast majority of eCommerce shipping boxes are made with single-wall flutes and are typically B, C, or E flutes, all of which strike an appropriate balance of creating strong boxes that are relatively lightweight.

-What does Box Strength mean?
+What does shipping box strength mean?

 ECT (or Edge Crush Test) is the most common way to describe corrugated strength today.
-ECT tells you how much weight a sheet of corrugated can withstand when it is standing up (on its edge).
+ECT tells you how much weight a sheet of corrugated can withstand when is standing up (on its edge).

 For example, a 32ECT corrugated sheet, the most common type, means the sheet can withstand 32 pounds of pressure stacked on the edge of the board.
 The Mullen Test is how cardboard strength was measured for the majority of the last century.
-Also referred to as the “burst test,” this measures how much pressure a corrugated sheet can withstand when laying flat, suspended in the air.
+Also referred to as the burst test, this measures how much pressure a corrugated sheet can withstand when laying flat, suspended in the air.

-The Mullen Test is measured in PSI and the most common strength is 200lbs/sq inch.
+The Mullen Test is measured in PSI, and the most common strength is 200lbs/sq inch.
 The fundamental difference between the two tests is that under the Mullen Test there is a minimum weight requirement for the liner of corrugated.
 That is, the Mullen Test requires that the base papers used to make corrugated linerboard weigh at least a certain minimum number of pounds per given unit of area.
-The ECT has eliminated this requirement, allowing the use of fewer and lighter weight materials while still providing high performance.
-So, when you are comparing two identically sized cartons with similar strengths, one being Mullen Test rated and one being ECT rated, the ECT rated carton will weigh less and use less materials.
+The ECT has eliminated this requirement, allowing the use of fewer and lighter-weight materials while still providing high performance.
+So, when you are comparing two identically sized cartons with similar strengths, one being Mullen Test rated and one being ECT rated, the ECT rated carton will weigh less and use fewer materials.

-ECT strength is suitable for the vast majority of shipping boxes and is the only one that works with boxes that are made with recycled content.
-EcoEnclose box strengths are all ECT, and most companies who sell shipping boxes are in the same boat.
-As you’re trying to determine the best type of corrugated to use for your boxes, check out this great reference from the team of folks that have delivered millions…and millions and millions of packages just like yours – UPS.
+ECT strength is suitable for the vast majority of shipping boxes and is the only one that works with boxes made with recycled content.
+EcoEnclose box strengths are all ECT, and most companies selling shipping boxes are in the same boat.
+As you determine the best type of corrugated to use for your boxes, check out this great reference from the team of folks that have delivered millions…and millions and millions of packages just like yours – UPS.
 Even more important than their vast experience is that they are often the folks who will determine whether or not to honor claims on damaged packages!
 They provide the following recommendations on their website UPS does not address the 23B material, but based on our own experience, we have added our guidelines to the chart below.